oynickj/yes_lets/yes.md

-"Yes, LET's rent a moonbounce and put it on a barge down the hudson!"
+Yes, let's rent a moonbounce and put it on a barge down the hudson!